ale66/learn-datascience/README.md

 # learn-datascience

-A repository of learning materials for students of Data Science
+A repository of learning materials for gaining *insights* into Data Science.

+Topics, background reading materials and codes are curated by [ale66]().